-Conditional Access isn't supported when Storage Explorer is being used on Windows 10, Linux, or macOS.
-This is because of a limitation in the AAD Library used by Storage Explorer.
+Because of a limitation in the Azure AD Library used by Storage Explorer, Conditional Access isn't supported when Storage Explorer is being used on Windows 10, Linux, or macOS.

 Mac Keychain errors

-The macOS Keychain can sometimes get into a state that causes issues for Storage Explorer's authentication library.
-To get the keychain out of this state, try the following steps:
+The macOS Keychain can sometimes enter a state that causes issues for the Storage Explorer authentication library.
+To get the Keychain out of this state, follow these steps:

 Close Storage Explorer.

-Click the padlock icon to lock the keychain (the padlock will animate to a locked position when complete, it may take a few seconds depending on what apps you have open).
+Select the padlock icon to lock the Keychain.
+(The padlock will appear locked when the process is complete.
+It might take a few seconds, depending on what apps you have open).

-A pop-up should appear saying something like "Service hub wants to access the keychain".
-When it does, enter your Mac admin account password and click Always Allow (or Allow if Always Allow isn't available).
+You're prompted with a message like "Service hub wants to access the Keychain."
+Enter your Mac admin account password and select Always Allow (or Allow if Always Allow isn't available).